Gromov-Hausdorff Distance for Directed Spaces: Directed Gromov--Hausdorff Distance

 for all~$x \in X$ and~$y \in Y$.
 Consequently,~$\codis(\dF, \dG) = 0$. \end{proof}

-\begin{remark} Combining \cref{lem:distortion_distance_triangle} and \cref{thm:distortion0_iff_disometric} shows that $\ddis$ is an extended pseudo-metric on the space of directed metric spaces (symmetry is obvious).
+\begin{remark} Combining \cref{lem:distortion_distance_triangle} and \cref{thm:distortion0_iff_disometric} shows that $\ddis$ is an extended pseudo-metric on the space of d-isometry classes of compact directed metric spaces (symmetry is obvious).
 We have not yet shown it is a metric, as we have not shown that $\ddis(\X, \Y) = 0$ implies $\X$ and $\Y$ are d-isometric (due to the infimum in the definition of $\ddis$). \end{remark}